 Finance and Accounting - Finance continues to utilize Lean daily management and continuous improvement principles in its accounting functions to improve processes, increase transparency, and improve reporting capabilities.
-During the year, this included improvements to our purchasing and fixed asset acquisition and disposal processes.

-During the year, Finance staff has been highly involved in various State of Washington Health and Human Services Enterprise Coalition (HHS Coalition) committees.
+During the year, Finance staff have been highly involved in various State of Washington Health and Human Services Enterprise Coalition (HHS Coalition) committees.
 The Exchange is one of five member organizations in the HHS Coalition, which was formed to provide strategic direction, cross-organizational information technology (IT) project support, and federal funding guidance across Washington's health and human services organizations.
 These IT project collaboration efforts will result in improved service coordination that improves the health and well-being of the people, families and communities of Washington.
 The collaboration efforts also enhance public stewardship through the shared use of technology investments across multiple Coalition agencies.
-Finance's Contracts team is currently participating in an HHS Coalition workgroup to determine how to implement modular contracting within and across our organizations.
+Finance's Contracts Team successfully worked with key agency staff and leadership to successfully re-procure our systems integrator contract for our Healthplanfinder website.

-Finance budget staff continues to work closely with state and federal partner agencies to improve processes for approval of the Statewide Medicaid APDs.
+Finance budget staff continue to work closely with state and federal partner agencies to improve processes for approval of the Statewide Medicaid Advanced Planning Documents (APD).
 The APDs are submitted for approval by the federal Centers for Medicare & Medicaid Services (CMS) and allow the Exchange to receive enhanced funding for certain Medicaid-related activities, as approved by CMS.
 These improved processes have allowed for the APD to be submitted well ahead of CMS deadlines, which enable the Exchange to secure Medicaid funding in a timely manner.